pl3onasm/AADS/algorithms/string-matching/rabin-karp/README.md

 $k = d^{m-1} \text{ mod } p$.

 The subtraction of $T[s] \cdot k$ is necessary to remove the contribution of the character that just left the window, and the addition of $T[s + m]$ adds the contribution of the new character that just entered the text window.
-The hash values of $P$ and the new text window $T[s+1:s + m]$ can then be compared in constant time to check if the new shift is valid.
+The hash values of $P$ and the new text window $T[s+1:s + m]$ can then be compared in constant time to check if the new shift is potentially valid.
+If the hash values match, then the algorithm proceeds to compare all the characters of $P$ with the text window $T[s+1:s + m]$ to verify if the match is indeed valid.
 Note that these hash values are computed modulo $p$ at each step to avoid overflow and to keep the values within a reasonable range.
 The probability of a hash collision is thus reduced to $1/p$.

 Implementation: [Rabin-Karp](https://github.com/pl3onasm/AADS/blob/main/algorithms/string-matching/rabin-karp/rka.c)